apache/trafficcontrol/docs/source/api/v1/deliveryservices_id.rst

 	{ "alerts": [{
 		"level": "warning",
-		"text": "This endpoint is deprecated, please use GET /deliveryservices instead."
+		"text": "This endpoint is deprecated, please use GET /deliveryservices with the query parameter id instead."
 	}],
 	"response": [{
 		"active": true,